alemart/encantar-js/README.md

 Core features with [rich documentation](https://encantar.dev/api):

 * **Image tracking**: track detailed images such as cartoons or photos.
-Give it [reference images](https://encantar.dev/guidelines-for-images) and it just works!
+Import your [custom images](https://encantar.dev/guidelines-for-images) and it just works!
 * **Pointer tracking**: create interactive experiences based on touch and mouse input with an easy-to-use API.
 * **Plugins**: use encantar.js with the 3D engine of your choice: [A-Frame](https://encantar.dev/api/plugin-aframe/), [babylon.js](https://encantar.dev/api/plugin-babylon/), [three.js](https://encantar.dev/api/plugin-three/), or any other!